iamrdk21/Website1/_posts/2020-06-01-the-alchemist-book-review.md

 ---

 {: .box-note}
 ***The Alchemist:*** *Novel by Brazilian author Paulo Coelho that was first published in 1988.
-Originally written in Portuguese, it became a widely translated international bestseller..*
+Originally written in Portuguese, it became a widely translated international bestseller.*

 One thing I think the planet certainly lacks the most now is **positivity**.
 I'm glad that this novel is a bestseller as it infuses its readers with positivity.